Newborn Hearing Screening

 Pass/Refer Indications

-A newborn must pass the screening in both ears during one session for the screening to be considered a "pass."
+A newborn must pass the screening in both ears during one session for the screening to be considered a “pass.”
 Otherwise, the newborn will be referred for rescreening.
 If the newborn does not pass in one ear, both ears must be rescreened.
 If the newborn passes the screening or the rescreening and has no risk factors for late-onset or progressive hearing loss, then the screening is complete.
-If the newborn passes the screening or the rescreening and has risk factors for late-onset or progressive hearing loss, then it will be very important to monitor the newborn's hearing during early childhood (Harlor & Bower, 2009; JCIH, 2007).
+If the newborn passes the screening or the rescreening and has risk factors for late-onset or progressive hearing loss, then it will be particularly important to monitor the newborn’s hearing during early childhood (Harlor & Bower, 2009; JCIH, 2007).
+In some settings and/or instances, the terms “fail” or “did not pass” may be used interchangeably with the term “refer.”

 Care should be taken not to screen newborns more times than recommended in the protocol.
 The probability of an erroneous “pass” outcome (i.e., of infants with hearing loss passing the screening) increases with every screen.